harleo/iOSPriSec/README.md

 Depending on if you intend to use Siri, there are certain things to look out for.
 For example 'Allow Siri When Locked' will make Siri accessible by someone else while you're not around.
 Siri will perform certain tasks, such as send messages on your behalf, create calendar entries or set timers (more on this in section 5.).

 #### 5. Touch ID/Face ID & Passcode
 This is another controversial topic.
-Should you use Touch ID/Face ID for the sake of convenience or a strong alphanumerical passcode.
+Should you use Touch ID/Face ID for the sake of convenience or a strong alphanumerical passcode?
 Again, this is up to you.
 But note that in an event of a violent act towards you, it will be easier to get into your device by a simple touch or face unlock than providing a passcode.
 Also in the event of you travelling to the U.S., cases have shown that a border patrol officer is allowed to demand that you unlock your device by Touch ID but not by passcode.
 If you want to read more about this topic, here is an excellent in-depth guide by the Electronic Frontier Foundation: [https://www.eff.org/wp/digital-privacy-us-border-2017](https://www.eff.org/wp/digital-privacy-us-border-2017).

 Under the 'ALLOW ACCESS WHEN LOCKED' section you can fine tune things to your liking, ideally as few accessible features as possible.

 There is a rather interesting setting all the way at the bottom.
 If you or someone else fails to unlock your device after 10 tries, it will wipe completely.
 Now the implication should be that the time between you interacting with your device one time and another time should be less than an hour.
 This is because if someone were to fail to attempt to unlock your device 9 times, a delay between unlocking attempts will be added up, and with 9 tries this delay is an hour.
 Depending on how sensitive the data on your device is, you would want to take the appropriate choice.

 #### 6. Emergency SOS
 Introduced in iOS 11, a feature in an event of an emergency where if you were to hold the lock button and one of the volume buttons long enough, emergency services will be called from your device.
 While this feature has saved numerous lives since its introduction it is important to know that this includes Medical ID, a feature you can enable if you wish to do so.
 Medical ID is a feature where someone can look at basic information such as name, weight, height, emergency contacts (you can curate them) etc. while your device is locked.
-This is intended for instances where a medical professional can quickly gain information about you, should you be unable to communicate.
+This is intended for instances where a medical professional can quickly gain information about you on-site, should you be unable to communicate.

 #### 7. Privacy
 ##### 7.1 Location Services